ronaldoussoren/pyobjc/docs/core/intro.rst

-Wrapped/bridged methods (and functions) have the same number of arguments as the corresponding Objective-C method or function, unless otherwise noted in the documentation (:doc:`Notes on supported APIs and classes on Mac OS X </apinotes>` for Cocoa on Mac OS X).
+Wrapped/bridged methods (and functions) have the same number of arguments as the corresponding Objective-C method or function, unless otherwise noted in the documentation (:doc:`Notes on supported APIs and classes on macOS </apinotes>` for Cocoa on macOS).

 Most methods or functions that take or return pointers to values will be an exception to this rule if it is callable from Python at all.
 In Objective-C